 1985 Oral History.

 1935 - The Harwell Hamilton Harris House, aka the Fellowship Park House, 2311 Fellowship Parkway, Los Angeles CA. Designed with Gregory Ain originally for a Dr. S. Hunter but the deal fell through.
 Harris and his wife Jean lived there after they were married.
 Sold several times.
-Sold in 1998 to Jeb And Sondra Brighouse.
+Sold in 1998 to Jeb And Sondra Brighouse, still owners as of 2014.
 B/W photos by Fred Dapprich, California Arts & Architecture Magazine, March 1937.

-1935 – The Graham Laing House, 1642 Pleasant Way, Pasadena CA. B/W photos Fred Dapprich, California Arts & Architecture November 1935.
+1935 – The Graham Laing House, 1642 Pleasant Way, Pasadena CA. B/W photos by Fred Dapprich, California Arts & Architecture, November 1935.
 Sold to Steinmetz Trust.
-Sold in 1996 is Michael W. Wegener.
+Sold in 1996 to Michael W. Wegener.
 Sold in 1998 to Fokke and Farit Swanborn.
 Sold in 2007 to Fareed Kanani.
-For rent in 2010 and 2011.
-Went into foreclosure.
-For sale in 2012 but could be in danger of teardown.

 1936 - The W. L. Long House, 2041 Live Oak Drive, Los Angeles CA. Unbuilt.